smitelli/scottsmitelli.com/templates/resume.md

 ### Senior Engineer at Maker Studios (formerly Blip Networks) <span class="details">New York, NY -- September 2013 to Present</span>
 * Developed and maintained backend software for ingesting, transcoding, and serving web video.
-* Designed and implemented Python/Node.js APIs, microservices, caching layers, and associated monitoring configurations.
+* Designed and implemented Python/Node.js APIs (some handling 1,800 requests/second at peak), microservices, caching layers, and monitoring.
 * Built services to read real-time video events from external systems and synchronize the metadata to advertising providers.
 * Refactored sections of a monolithic Perl application into independent loosely-coupled services.
 * Puppetized legacy applications and services, moving some to virtualized Linux-KVM guests and others to Amazon EC2 instances.